Ginoza, Okinawa

 Ginoza (宜野座村, Ginoza-son) is a village located in Kunigami District, Okinawa Prefecture, Japan.

 As of March 2022, the village had a population of 6,227.
 The total area of Ginoza is 31.28 km2, around 50% of the land area of the village is used as the Central Training Area for the United States military.

 Etymology

-The kanji for Ginoza (宜野座) mean "suitable field in which to sit".
+The kanji for Ginoza (宜野座), meaning "a suitable place on the plain".

 Geography

 Ginoza is located on the eastern coast of the middle of the island of Okinawa.
 The village is located on the backbone of mountains that run north to south on Okinawa Island, and slopes gently to a broad coastline along the Pacific Ocean.
-The Kanna Dam was completed in 1993.

 Neighboring municipalities

 Ginoza borders three municipalities in Okinawa Prefecture.